Castle TV Series

 Castle TV Series main cast

-So far so good, looking forward to the next season(s) already!
+So far so good.
+It’s a bit cheesy and predictable, but the warmth and banter have you looking forward to the next season(s) already!